KYVENetwork/docs/docs/validators/protocol_nodes/pools/cosmos_hub/introduction.md

   <img width="90%" src="/img/tendermint-bsync.png" />
 </p>

 Here the tendermint-bsync runtime is responsible for communicating with the tendermint application (purple) - in this case gaia, and forwarding the data to the KYVE core protocol.
 The KYVE core then handles the communication with the pool.
-This entire process (yellow) is the KYVE protocol node.
+This entire process (yellow) is the KYVE protocol validator.
 The resulting data are the blocks from the tendermint application - validated and permanently stored on a storage provider like Arweave.

 ## Goal